Create classic workspaces in Power BI

 Power BI creates the workspace and opens it.
 It appears in the list of workspaces you’re a member of.
-Because you’re an admin, you can select the ellipsis (…) to go back and make changes to it, adding new members or changing their permissions.
+Because you’re an admin, you can select More options (...) to go back and make changes to it, adding new members or changing their permissions.

 When you first create it, you may need to wait an hour or so for the workspace to propagate to Office 365.

-Add an image to your Office 365 app workspace (optional)
+Add an image to your Office 365 workspace (optional)

 By default, Power BI creates a little colored circle for your app, with the app's initials.
 But maybe you want to customize it with an image.
 To add an image, you need an Exchange Online license.

-Select Workspaces, select the ellipsis (...) next to the name of the workspace, then Members.
+Select Workspaces, select More options (...) next to the name of the workspace, then Members.

 The Office 365 Outlook account for the workspace opens in a new browser window.

-Select the pencil icon again, and find the image you want to use.
+Select the camera image, and find the image you want to use.